uiconfig.js

 bounds for the value of the object.
 This is used for numeric inputs like number and sliders.
 This can be an array of [min, max] or a function that returns an array of [min, max].

 Children of this object.
 This is used for folders and dropdowns.
 This can be an array of UiObjectConfig objects, or an array of functions that returns an array of UiObjectConfig objects.
-Note: it could be a function that returns an array as well, but its not added to the type yet.
+Note: technically, it could be a function that returns an array as well, but it's not added to the types, and should not be done.
+This is so that external plugins/code can append to the children array.

 The Ui input will be disabled if this is true, i.e. the user will not be able to change the value.
 This can be a boolean or a function that returns a boolean.